astronomer/docs/astro/best-practices/dag-writing-on-astro.md

         ), f"{dag_id} in {fileloc} must have catchup set to False."
     ```

-5. Add unit tests for your custom code and functions to the `tests` directory.
+5. Optional: add unit tests for your custom code and functions to the `tests` directory.
 See [Test Airflow DAGs](https://docs.astronomer.io/learn/testing-airflow) for more information and examples.
-6. Use `astro dev pytest` to run all tests in the `tests` directory locally and integrate this command into your [CI/CD pipeline](set-up-ci-cd.md).
+6. Use `astro dev pytest` to run all tests in the `tests` directory locally.
+Optional: integrate this command into a [CI/CD pipeline](set-up-ci-cd.md).
-7. Add any connections needed in your DAG in the [Astro Cloud UI Environment Manager](https://docs.astronomer.io/astro/manage-connections-variables).
+7. Add any connections required by your DAG to the [Astro Cloud UI Environment Manager](https://docs.astronomer.io/astro/manage-connections-variables).
-8. Add any environment variables needed in your DAG as [deployment environment variables](environment-variables.md).
+8. Add any environment variables required by your DAG as [deployment environment variables](environment-variables.md).
 9. Configure a **DAG Failure** alert for your DAG.
 Use the communication channel of your choice.
 See [Set up Astro alerts](https://docs.astronomer.io/astro/alerts).
+10. [Deploy your project to Astro](https://www.astronomer.io/docs/astro/deploy-dags) and click on **Run** to run it.

+Congratulations!
+You've followed best practices in writing a DAG optimized for Astro and successfully deployed it!

 ## See also

 - Webinar: [Best practices for managing Airflow across teams](https://www.astronomer.io/events/webinars/best-practices-for-managing-airflow-across-teams-video/).
 - Webinar: [DAG writing for data engineers and data scientists](https://www.astronomer.io/events/webinars/dag-writing-for-data-engineers-and-data-scientists-video/).